Near99/beginning_python/README.md

 Postponed updating for a while as I am currently running out of time.
 I've finished studying all the lectures today but won't be spending time solving pset-problems by now.
-I need to learn "job-orient" skills first so I'll jump into CS50 web-programming course and put this one behind.
+I need to learn "job-orient" skills first so I'll jump into some web-programming courses and put this one behind.
-Will try to solve remained problems without pre-written code later this year.
+Will try to solve remained problems without pre-written code later this year if I got time.
-Wish me luck to get a job as soon as possible.
+Hope I can get a job as soon as possible.